RobotGyal/Herd-Immunity-V2/README.md

 5. You will also need to submit two result files simulating a population of 10 and then a population of 100.
 You are free to make up any virus's you choose.

-## Project Submission

-This project will be done via pair programming with randomly assinged pairs.
-In order successfully pass this project you will need to fill out the corresponding project rubric.
-One partner will submit the project github repo link on trinket by the deadline and indicate who their partner was as well.

 ### Stretch Challenges